askpt/openfeature-dotnet-workshop/Workshop.md

 3. Implement a Custom Provider

    - Create a new class `CustomFeatureProvider` in `src/Garage.ServiceDefaults/Providers`
    - Use the `FeatureProvider` flags.
-Tip: You can copy the dictionary from `FeatureFlags.cs` to start
+Tip: You can copy the dictionary from `FeatureFlags.cs` to start and use the dictionary key as the flag key
    - Add the provider to the OpenFeature configuration in `Extensions.cs`

 4. Replace the IFeatureFlags dependency injection